ninakali/ninakali.github.io/notes/win2apri/index.md

 <p class="imgdesc">Word for Windows is surprisingly powerful for a brand-new product.
 There is a spellchecker, a page layout editor, and even support for macros.
 I have deleted the macros to save space on the hard drive, so the README file shows "Error!" where the macros were.
 The files created by Word for Windows 1.0 can be opened by modern office suites if you save as RTF.</p>

 [![0610.jpg](0610.jpg)](0610.jpg)
-<p class="imgdesc">Microsoft Excel is a real deal-breaker.
+<p class="imgdesc">Microsoft Excel is a real must-have.
 There is no other spreadsheet as powerful as Excel on the Apricot.</p>

 [![0620.jpg](0620.jpg)](0620.jpg)
 <p class="imgdesc">Excel for Windows from 1988 looks almost exactly like Excel for Windows from 2018.</p>